antofic/GraphCodable/Docs/UserGuide.md

 ```
 Swift doesn't provide a way to get this name, not even at runtime.
 And so it is taken from `#fileID`.

-## Introduction to types registration
+## Introduction to type registration
 Typically, the initialization is carried out simultaneously with the registration of all the types that can be decoded by defining a specific function as in the following example and calling it from your main module when your software starts.
 ```swift
 import GraphCodable